Medical Receptionist

 You may register online: Register

-Students MUST purchase books PRIOR to the first day of class.
-Required books are:
+Students must purchase books BEFORE the first day of class.

 Students who successfully complete the Medical Receptionist class will receive an Award of Completion.